All Episodes

 Here's the headline.

-Newtown School Board shuts down conspiracy theorists.
+Newtown school board shuts down conspiracy theorists, discovery.com.

-See, if you don't believe known certified liars, if you question Obama saying there is no $5,000 fee per employee who doesn't get Obamacare kicking in in 2015 and on many businesses in 2014, if you don't believe Obama when he says a bald-faced lie, you're a conspiracy theorist.
+See, if you don't believe known certified liars, if you question Obama saying there is no $5,000 fee per employee who doesn't get Obamacare kicking in in 2015 and on many businesses in 2014, if you don't believe Obama when he says a ball-faced lie, you're a conspiracy theorist.

 Or if he says you didn't build your small business and you say, yes, I did, you're a conspiracy theorist.

-Or if he says raising the debt limit doesn't raise the national debt, and you say it does raise the national debt, you're a conspiracy theorist.
+Or if he says raising the debt limit doesn't raise the national debt and you say it does raise the national debt, you're a conspiracy theorist.

-If you say that birds fly and that ducks fly, Give 15 more examples of the exact same thing.
+15 more examples of the exact same thing.

 dan friesen

-Pounding his point home.
+Yeah, he's really pounding his point home.

 jordan holmes